nohttpsno/Cringe-Commands-For-Later/Test.md

   - Sunglasses - Black Country, new Road.
   - Ocean Eyes Bellie eilish, Lol.
   - Lil Ugky Mane
+  - If only it was wormth - King krule
   # Some quoets
   - “Of course,” Aomame said.
 He was right.
 A physical object could only be in one place at one time.
 Einstein proved that.
 Reality was utterly coolheaded and utterly